Miguel-maps/rock-paper-scissors/README.md

 # rock-paper-scissors
-Second version of a Rock Paper Scissors project by using JavaScript and HTML+CSS.
+Third version of a Rock Paper Scissors project by using JavaScript and HTML+CSS.
+Hopefully this is the final version.

-A basic GUI has already been implemented and the game allows the player to play 5 rounds.
+An improved GUI has already been implemented and the game allows the player to play 5 rounds.
 Whenever the player or the computer wins 5 rounds, the game resets all counters and a new game starts.

 This is an exercise from The Odin Project.

 CREDITS:
 Icons by Cuputo: https://www.flaticon.com/packs/hand-gesture-and-finger-action-1

-TODO:
-- Styles:
-    · Add a colorful style
-    · Soften button transitions

 DONE:
 - Styles: